 Key Lime pie is one of the things you must try while in Key West and I’m sure you will find that your kids will enjoy this too!
 Kids seem to really love the Key Lime Pie on a Stick.

 There are a few places to go to get your Key Lime Pie fix.

 Key West is a wonderful place to visit for families looking to get away from it all.
 We hope that this gives you some ideas on different activities and attractions to make your trip fun for the kids too.

 Only in Key West for a day?
-We have a great ideas for making Key West day trip you might want to check out.
+We have a great Key West day trip itinerary you might want to check out.